Jenny Lewis: Other projects and collaborations

 On June 25, 2019, Lewis performed "Wasted Youth" on The Late Show with Stephen Colbert.

-On October 28, 2019, Lewis is featured on the fifth issue of Archie Comics' comic book series Jughead’s Time Police, was released on October 30.
+On October 28, 2019, Lewis is featured on the fifth issue of Archie Comics' comic book series Jughead's Time Police, released on October 30.

 On November 13, 2019, it was announced Lewis would be an opening act for Harry Styles on the North American leg of his 2020 Love On Tour.

+In 2023, Lewis toured to support her new album Joy'All.
+She also made appearances on dates for The Postal Service reunion tour.

+Jenny Lewis was also in some way involved in the song “Afraid Of Heights” by Wavves (as credited on Spotify).